François-Thomas Germain (French, 1726–1791)

 6.4 x 37.7 cm (2 1/2 x 14 13/16 in.)

 Not On View

 One from a set of three shaped oval meat dishes.
-Large, with shallow center depression, and molded rim.
-One long side engraved with a mostly erased crest.
-Chrisite’s says that it is the Russian Imperial arms.
+Large with a shallow centerdepression and molded rims.
+One long side is engraved with a crest (Christie’s says that it is a Russian Imperial crest.

 Elizabeth Parke Firestone (b.
 1897 - d.
 1990) and Harvey S. Firestone, Jr. (b.
 1898 - d.
 1973), Akron, OH and Newport, RI; 1993 [see note 3]; gift of the estate of Elizabeth Parke Firestone and Harvey S. Firestone, Jr., to the MFA.
 (Accession Date: May 26, 1993)